 - I carefully cut my notches outside the seam allowance and make sure the singles have a little point and the doubles are wider with a flat top!

-- Cut a single notch extending outward for the dot at the top of the sleeve that connects to the shoulder.
+- I cut a single notch extending outward for the dot at the top of the sleeve that connects to the shoulder.

-- Put a small snip in the seam allowance of the side panels, in the TRJ or TRK pattern, to mark the square at the underarm.
+- I put a small snip in the seam allowance of the side panels, in the TRJ or knits pattern, to mark the square at the underarm.
 Because I use the straight side, it helps me remember which side connects to the sleeve and which side is the hemline.
 I also use a small snip mark the dot on the back pattern where the side/sleeve seam connects to the body.

-- Use a disappearing marker or water soluble dressmaking pencil to mark the darts and other notations.
+- I use a disappearing marker or water soluble dressmaking pencil to mark the darts and other notations.

 How do you mark your dots and notches?
 Finding a comfortable rhythm as you cut and mark your garments will make your entire sewing process feel more comfortable.
 I often joke that we call it sewing but much of our time is spent cutting, marking, fusing and ironing!
-If you have not visited our Instagram page this month, check out all the fun garments we are wearing in our Me Made May photos.
-You see, we don’t let cutting and marking slow us down.
+If you have not visited our Instagram page lately, check out all the fun garments we are wearing.
+You see, we don’t let cutting and marking slow us down!

 Happy Sewing, RAE